Local AI for Document Retrieval (RAG)

-Learn how to create a private, offline AI assistant that can chat with your local documents using open-source tools.
+Build a private, offline AI assistant that can chat with your local documents using open-source tools without sending data to the cloud.

 [Frontend UI] ⇄ [Local RAG Server] ⇄ [LLM Backend (Ollama or llama.cpp)]